ucomignani/SATMiner/java-generator/README.txt

   unit tests by adding -DskipTests to the mvn package command below): run make in ../minisat_all_models/core and copy or link the minisat executable in SATMiner and satmining-backend directories
-- run "mvn package" from command line in this directory
+- run "mvn install" from command line in this directory
 - the full packaged jar is in SATMiner/target/